On the origin of globular clusters in a hierarchical Universe: A two-phase model for the origin of globular clusters

 To model the abundance and properties of GCs, we build on the `two-phase' model introduced by \citet{Kruijssen_2015}, including additional implementations that we detail in the following.
 We refer to the original study by \citet{Kruijssen_2015} for a detailed review of the approach, which attempts to provide an end-to-end description of the origin of GCs, from their formation at high redshift until the present day.
 In summary: \begin{itemize} \item[(i)] young stellar clusters are assumed to form in the high-pressure discs hosted by high-redshift galaxies; \item[(ii)] the clusters undergo rapid disruption by tidal perturbations from molecular clouds and clumps in the host galaxy disc; \item[(iii)] the disruption continues until clusters migrate into the halo of the galaxy, following e.g.\ a merger event; \item[(iv)] finally, clusters undergo a slow evolutionary phase, in the host galaxy halo, due to tidal evaporation. \end{itemize}

 In the following subsections, we describe the specific prescriptions adopted to include each of the four elements listed above in our galaxy formation model.
+As we explain in detail below, we assume stellar clusters form in the host galaxy disk, and migrate into the galaxy halo after galaxy mergers.
 In practice, we have associated to each model galaxy two three-dimensional arrays storing the information about the stellar clusters that are associated with the disk and the halo of the galaxy.
-The three dimensions of each array correspond to bins of stellar cluster mass (we consider ${\rm NMBINS}=$~50 mass bins, logarithmically spaced between $10^2$ and $10^{10}\,{\rm M}_{\odot}$), [Fe/H] (${\rm NZBINS}=$~20, linearly spaced between -3.5 and 0.68), and formation time (${\rm NTBINS}=$~27, linearly spaced between 0 and 13~Gyr).
+The three dimensions of each array correspond to bins of stellar cluster mass (we consider \texttt{NMBINS}$=$~50 mass bins, logarithmically spaced between $10^2$ and $10^{10}\,{\rm M}_{\odot}$), [Fe/H] (\texttt{NZBINS}$=$~20, linearly spaced between -3.5 and 0.68), and formation time (\texttt{NTBINS}$=$~27, linearly spaced between 0 and 13~Gyr).
 The disk and halo arrays are initialized and evolved as detailed in the next sections.